gohugoio/hugoDocs/content/en/content-management/syntax-highlighting.md

 : The code to highlight.

 `LANG`
 : The language of the code to highlight.
-Choose from one of the [supported languages][].
+Choose from one of the [supported languages](#languages).
 This value is case-insensitive.
 If omitted or unsupported, Hugo renders the text as a plain text block without syntax highlighting.
 Consistent with the [CommonMark specification][], fenced code blocks require a known language identifier to trigger semantic syntax highlighting.

 `OPTIONS`
 : One or more space-separated or comma-separated key-value pairs wrapped in braces.
 Set default values for each option in your [project configuration][].
 The key names are case-insensitive.